nikhiltri/dinosaur-fun-facts/index.md

 ### Question 2: Is it true that styracosaurus had one long spike on its nose?

 Answer: Yes!
-It used it like tricerotops: to charge and it also used it for defense.
+It used it like triceratops: to charge and it also used it for defense.

-### Question 3: Is it true that tricerotops lived in the Jurassic period?
+### Question 3: Is it true that triceratops lived in the Jurassic period?

 Answer: No!
 It lived in late Cretaceous.